cdapio/cask-marketplace/README.md

     cd ..

-The packager can be used to create the packages.json catalog file, create 'archive.zip' files, sign package specs and archives, and push the package files to s3.
+The packager can be used to create the packages.json catalog file, create 'archive.zip' files, sign package specs and archives, and push the package files to GCS, S3 or other file storage.
 You can see the help manual by running:

     java -cp packager/target/*:packager/target/lib/* io.cdap.hub.Tool